rodneyshupe/Cookbook/Recipes/Jerky/OldWestJerkyMarinade.rst

 -  1 teaspoon Paprika
 -  1 teaspoon Dry Mustard
 -  1/2 teaspoon Red Pepper Flakes
--  A pinch - Ground Cayenne Pepper (Unless you like it really hot, don’t use more!)
+-  A pinch - Ground Cayenne Pepper (Unless you like it really hot, don't use more!)